Welcome to the Library Media Center

 Anthony Elementary Online Safety Policy:

-The purpose of our show is to let the school know about daily and future happenings and schedules.
-If your class is doing something special, let Ms Ross know and she will be glad to include this information on the AES TV morning show!
+The purpose of our morning show is to let the school know about daily and future happenings at Anthony.
+If your class is doing something special, let Ms. Ross know and she will be glad to include this information on the AES TV morning show!

 If students read 5 or more SSYRA books they may qualify for a BattleQuestions Team!